approov/quickstart-ios-swift-asynchttpclient/SHAPES-EXAMPLE.md

 If you still don't get a valid shape then there are some things you can try.
 Remember this may be because the device you are using has some characteristics that cause rejection for the currently set [Security Policy](https://approov.io/docs/latest/approov-usage-documentation/#security-policies) on your account:

 * Ensure that the version of the app you are running is exactly the one you registered with Approov.
-* If you running the app from a debugger then valid tokens are not issued unless you have ensure your device [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
+* If you are running the app from a debugger or simulator, then valid tokens are not issued unless you have ensured your device [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
+As a shortcut, when you are first setting up, you can add a [device security policy](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) using the `latest` shortcut as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.
 * Look at the [`syslog`](https://developer.apple.com/documentation/os/logging) output from the device.
 Information about any Approov token fetched or an error is logged.
 You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity.
-* You can use a debugger or simulator and get valid Approov tokens on a specific device by ensuring it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
-As a shortcut, when you are first setting up, you can add a [device security policy](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) using the `latest` shortcut as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.
 * Consider using an [Annotation Policy](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) during development to directly see why the device is not being issued with a valid token.
 * Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.
 * Inspect any exceptions for additional information

 ## SHAPES APP WITH SECRETS PROTECTION

-This section provides an illustration of an alternative option for Approov protection if you are not able to modify the backend to add an Approov Token check.
-We continue to use `https://shapes.approov.io/v1/shapes/` that simply checks for an API key, so please change back the code so it points to `https://shapes.approov.io/v1/shapes/` in ViewController.swift at lines 116.
+This section provides an illustration of an alternative option for Approov protection if you are not able to modify the backend to add an Approov token check.
+We continue to use `https://shapes.approov.io/v1/shapes/` that simply checks for an API key, so please revert the changes to the code so it uses `https://shapes.approov.io/v1/shapes/` in ViewController.swift at line 116.

 ```swift
 let shapesURL = URL(string: "https://shapes.approov.io/v1/shapes")!